karlseguin/ccache/readme.md

 By returning expired items, CCache lets you decide if you want to serve stale content or not.
 For example, you might decide to serve up slightly stale content (< 30 seconds old) while re-fetching newer data in the background.
 You might also decide to serve up infinitely stale content if you're unable to get new data from your source.

+### GetWithoutPromote
+Same as `Get` but does not "promote" the value, which is to say it circumvents the "lru" aspect of this cache.
+Should only be used in limited cases, such as peaking at the value.

 ### Set
 `Set` expects the key, value and ttl: